blocklistproject/Lists/README.md

 &nbsp;

 # Update:
 Special and HUGE thank you to [@fishcharlie](https://github.com/fishcharlie) for his automation contribution to the project.
-With his contribution it is no longer required to edit the alt-version or dnsmasq versions of the lists when doing pull requests.
+With his contribution it is no longer required to edit the alt-version, dnsmasq or adguard versions of the lists when doing pull requests.
 This is now done automatically on commit.
 Thank you to all those that help this project to continue moving forward.

 &nbsp;